Top 15 Frequently Asked Questions with Answer about Everest Base Camp Trek

 How to reach Everest Base Camp?

-Reaching Mount Everest is a challenging task; for this trekker needs to be physically fit and have some climbing experiences as well but to reach the base camp of Mount Everest might be easier for many.
+Reaching Mount Everest is a challenging task; this trekker needs to be physically fit and have some climbing experience as well but reaching the base camp of Mount Everest might be easier for many.

 Do I need a guide for Everest Trekking?